Andika Kurniawan

-Muhammad Andika Kurniawan (born 23 April 1995) is an Indonesian professional footballer who plays as a centre-back for Liga 2 club Semen Padang.
+Muhammad Andika Kurniawan (born 23 April 1995) is an Indonesian professional footballer who plays as a centre-back for Liga 2 club Bekasi City.

 Club career

 Borneo FC

 In 2020, Andika Kurniawan signed for Indonesian Liga 1 club Borneo.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Return to Persiraja

 He was signed for Persiraja Banda Aceh to play in the Liga 1 in the 2021-22 season.
 Andhika made his league debut on 7 January 2022 in a match against PSS Sleman at the Ngurah Rai Stadium, Denpasar.

 Semen Padang

 Andhika was signed for Semen Padang to play in Liga 2 in the 2022–23 season.
 He made his league debut on 29 August 2022 in a match against PSPS Riau at the Riau Main Stadium, Riau.